-Typically, we see the card name being the Contract Title or Supplier Name.
-To set the card name:
+Typically, we see the card name being the Contract Name or Supplier Name.

-1. Find the field within the first Phase's Gatekeeper Form Section and select the Edit icon (three dots) to the right as shown below
+1. Find your desired field within the First Phase's Form tab and select the Edit icon (three dots) to the right as shown below

-2. Click the pencil/paper icon to modify the Form field settings
+2. Click the pencil/paper icon to modify the field settings

 Check the box that says "Set as card name" and click "Save".

 The card name can be identified at a glance by the bold font when viewing it in the Form configuration page:

 There are 2 types of Form Layout.